 When 'knowing' transforms itself into the knower and to be known in the form of a gross object, then the knower and to be known become responsible for the apparent pleasure and pain.
 Since the pure state of 'knowing' does not concern itself with anything gross to be known, it is automatically referred to as the state of 'not knowing.'
 It is this "referred to state of 'not knowing' " that transformed itself into the 'to be known' gross objects in and of this world.
-Pure state of 'knowing' is thus the state of 'not knowing' anything in and of the world; in other words, 'knowing' and 'not knowing' become one and the same.
+Pure state of 'knowing' is thus the state of 'not knowing' anything in and of the world; in other words , 'knowing' and 'not knowing' become one and the same.
 Of course, this looks like a puzzle; but the world itself is a puzzle and we are here to solve it, and here is the way to do it.
-The knower has to stop - disregard - discard the knowing of the gross objects, and has only to look to the 'knowing' part of it, i.e. the consciousness of the state of 'knowing'; then that very state of 'knowing' gives the experience not only of 'not knowing' anything in and of the world, but also of knowing 'the state of knowing of one's self without any knowledge of anything gross.
+The knower has to stop - disregard - discard the knowing of the gross objects, and has only to look to the 'knowing' part of it, i.e. the consciousness of the state of 'knowing'; then that very state of 'knowing' gives the experience not only of 'not knowing' anything in and of the world, but also of knowing 'the state of 'knowing' the state of 'knowing' is not be state of 'not knowing' anything in and of the world, but also of knowing 'the state of 'knowing' the state of 'knowin knowing' of one's self without any knowledge of anything gross.
 What is there then to interrupt the Bliss?
 This is the state of all Silence.
 One has to approach the Sadguru for attaining that Bliss emanant from the pure state of 'knowing' as also the state of 'not knowing' anything in and of the world.
 The state of 'knowing' and that of 'not knowing' as also that of Infinite Bliss is ever-existent with the sadguru.
 He helps to attain that to any one who associates with him with all faith and devotion.
-All this leads to one conclusion that one who accepts the state of 'not knwing' anyything pertaining to the world becomes God himself, and enjoys that Infinite Bliss.
+All this leads to one conclusion that one who accepts the state of 'not knowing' anything pertaining to the world becomes God himself, and enjoys that Infinite Bliss.

 The word Dnyana consists of two words - Dnya and Na, meaning 'to know' and 'not' respectively; Dhyana1 thus means 'to know not'.
 When one wants to attain Dnyana from Sadguru, he wants to attain the state of 'to know not' anything pertaining to the world.
-Commonly the word dnyana is taken to mean to have knowledge -'to know'; in a way it is true, because 'to know not' pertaining to the world leads to the pure state of 'to know,' i.e. to experience the consciousness of that Infinite Bliss; that is why dryaila is also taken to mean knowledge even though its actual root meaning is 'not to know'.
+Commonly the word dnyana is taken to mean to have knowledge -'to know'; in a way it is true, because 'to know not' pertaining to the world leads to the pure state of 'to know,' i.e. to experience the consciousness of that Infinite Bliss; that is why dnyaila is also taken to mean knowledge even though its actual root meaning is 'not to know'.